 Volunteer Opportunities available to STPS Members in Good Standing:

-Transport: This FWC permitted program allows some of our volunteers to help assist the stranding team by transporting a turtle to rehab facilities through Brevard County and anywhere in Florida.
+Transport (as needed; training held annually): This FWC permitted program allows some of our volunteers to help assist the stranding team by transporting a turtle to rehab facilities through Brevard County and anywhere in Florida.

-Education: Volunteers visit schools, civic organizations, and environmental fairs, by request, to teach about sea turtles.
+Education (as needed; one time training required): Volunteers visit schools, civic organizations, and environmental fairs, by request, to teach about sea turtles.

-Events: Volunteers represent STPS out in our community during community-sponsored events.
+Events (as needed): Volunteers represent STPS out in our community during community-sponsored events.
 Volunteers educate about sea turtles and our organization.
 At some events, volunteers sell merchandise and accept donations.

-Communication: Volunteers write about important events and updates with sea turtle conservation.
+Communication (as need): Volunteers write about important events and updates with sea turtle conservation.
 We have opportunities with our quarterly newsletter, social media, and blog!